 Some general references providing advice for admission to graduate or professional programs may use the terms personal statement and statement of purpose interchangeably, but these are very different statements.
 A true personal statement is just that: an essay that is personal and explores any aspect of the writer’s life or experiences.
 A statement of purpose, however, usually conveys the writer’s specific purposes for pursuing a particular field, program, school, etc.

 Generally, law schools will ask you to submit a personal statement.
 An added complexity is that some law schools also will include specific prompts to guide your writing.
 Depending on a school’s prompts, you may end up writing a hybrid statement—part personal statement, part statement of purpose.
-The key is to read each school’s instructions carefully to make sure that your statement is tailored to its specifications.
+The key is to read each school’s instructions carefully to make sure that your statement is tailored to its specifications--either an open-prompt personal statement or one with a specific prompt.
 If you are unsure about what to write, do not guess or attempt to weave each school’s prompt into a single document.
-Short of an in-person interview—which is rare to non-existent—this is your only way for an admissions officer to get to know you.
+Short of an in-person interview—which is rare—this is your only way for an admissions officer to get to know you.
+Schedule an appointment with advisor before you get started and throughout the writing process.

 Tips

-Following the tips below can help to ensure that your personal statement is clear, substantive, and engaging:
+Following the tips below, to get you started, can help to ensure that your personal statement is clear, substantive, and engaging:

 Letters of Recommendation